-When discussing father engagement, resources and means are critical to the actualization of agency.
-Much attention have been given in recent years to the tendency of social workers to ignore questions of resources and their effects on interventions.
-Michal Krumer-Nevo's Poverty Aware Paradigm (Krumer-Nevo, 2016, 2020) stresses the importance of poverty to the wellbeing of people suffering from it, on the one hand, and social workers' tendency to ignore the economic situation of their clients, on the other.
-Specifically in the field of child protection, recent studies emphasize the tendency of workers to ignore the role of material hardship on chidren's welfare, instead focusing on parental capabilities as a singular cause to risk to children (Featherstone et al., 2018; Gupta, 2017; Saar-heiman & Gupta, 2019).
+When discussing father engagement, resources and means are critical to actualizing agency.
+Much attention has been given in recent years to the tendency of social workers to ignore questions of resources and their effects on interventions.
+Michal Krumer-Nevo’s Poverty Aware Paradigm (Krumer-Nevo, 2016, 2020) stresses the importance of poverty to the well-being of people suffering from it, on the one hand, and social workers’ tendency to ignore the economic situation of their clients, on the other.
+Specifically, in the field of child protection, recent studies emphasize the tendency of workers to ignore the role of material hardship on children’s welfare, instead focusing on parental capabilities as a singular cause of risk to children (Featherstone et al., 2018; Gupta, 2017; Saar-heiman & Gupta, 2019).

 A second way the concept of capabilities expands our understanding of agency is in recognizing the importance of the cognitive level to questions of agency.
-It broadens the discussion from looking at what a person wants but cannot achieve to the question of how the institutional and ideational context limits a person's ability to shape their will, desire, and state of efficacy (Hobson & Fahlen, 2009).
+It broadens the discussion from looking at what a person wants but cannot achieve to the question of how the institutional and ideational context limits a person’s ability to shape their will, desire, and state of efficacy (Hobson & Fahlen, 2009).
 Yerkes et al. (2020, p.
-521) point to two mechanisms of this aspect of capability: first, to have a capability, one must have the sense of entitlement to make a claim – to know that a certain option (policy, entitlement, etc.) exists.
-Second, they need to perceive the option as possible within their scope of alternatives – that is, they must know of the options' existence and be aware that it is available to them.
+521) point to two mechanisms of this aspect of capability.
+First, to have a capability, one must feel entitled to make a claim – to know that a particular option (policy, entitlement, etc.) exists.
+Second, they need to perceive the option as possible within their scope of alternatives – that is, they must know that the options exist and be aware that it is available.
 Thus, as Yerkes et al. (2020, p.
-521) put it, "Key to the [Capabitilies approach] is shifting the focus from whether or not individuals actually achieve outcomes to the mechanisms maintaining deeply entrenched social inequalities and individuals' real opportunities to achieve what they have reason to value."
+521) put it, “Key to the [Capabilities approach] is shifting the focus from whether or not individuals actually achieve outcomes to the mechanisms maintaining deeply entrenched social inequalities and individuals’ real opportunities to achieve what they have reason to value.”

-Yerkes et al. (2020) also point to the importance of the mezzo level in determining a person's capabilities.
+Yerkes et al. (2020) also point to the importance of the mezzo level in determining a person’s capabilities.
 While researchers tend to focus either on macro-level policy or micro-level social interactions to understand the breadth of possibilities available to a person, the mezzo or community level has a substantial effect.
-The nature of one's interaction with their workplace, their children's school, or – in the context of this discussion - the local branch of the social services may be critical to their capabilities.
+The nature of one’s interaction with their workplace, their children’s school, or – in the context of this discussion - the local branch of the social services may be critical to their capabilities.